dequelabs/axe-android/docs/edit-text-value.md

 ## User Impact

-Violations of this rule mostly impact **TalkBack** users by hiding important context.
+Violations of this rule mostly impact **TalkBack** users by hiding important context and information the blind.
 An image is worth 1000 words at least a short summary should be available in text.

 ### Confirming It is a Violation